Haynes Automobile Company

-The Haynes Automobile Company was an American automobile manufacturing company that produced automobiles in Kokomo, Indiana, from 1905 to 1924.
-The company was formerly known as the Haynes-Apperson company, and produced automobiles under that name from 1896 to 1905.
-Co-founder Elwood Haynes changed the name of the company after fellow co-founders Elmer and Edgar Apperson left to form the Apperson Brothers Automobile Company in 1901.
-The company was declared bankrupt in 1924 and went out of business in 1925.
+The Haynes Automobile Company also known by its badge as "America's First Car" was an early American automobile manufacturing company that produced automobiles in Kokomo, Indiana, from 1905 to 1924.
+The company was formerly known as the Haynes-Apperson company, and produced automobiles under that name from 1894 to 1905.
+Co-founder Elwood Haynes changed the name of the company to the Haynes Automobile Co after fellow co-founders Elmer and Edgar Apperson left to form the Apperson Brothers Automobile Company in 1901.
+The Haynes company was declared bankrupt in 1924 and went out of business in 1925.